TBD54566975/known-customer-credential/README.md

 > TODO: explain rationale behind providing `credential_offer` at this stage

 ## IDV Collection

+The IDV Request sent to the Mobile Wallet contains a `url` field.
+The Mobile Wallet MUST load this URL in an embedded webview.
+The Applicant is guided through whatever steps are necessary to collect identity data and submit to the IDV server.
+The webview MUST close itself when the application steps are complete.

 > [!IMPORTANT]
 > Whether the PFI is utilizing an IDV vendor is entirely opaque from the originating mobile app's perspective.